maybeanerd/eoy/slides.md

 # Building everything from source is slow

-What if we had a **shared cache** of pre-built packages that anyone can use to download pre-built binaries for their specific machine, and have systems to verify the integrity of the binaries?
+What if we had a **shared cache** of pre-built packages based on these instructions.
+Instead of building everything from source every time, we could just download the packages from the cache!

 ---
 layout: center